Artificial Insemination (AI)

-Artificial Insemination (AI) is when sperm is deposited in the vagina or directly into the uterus with a syringe or catheter rather than through intercourse.
+Artificial Insemination (AI) is a procedure where conception is attempted by depositing sperm directly into the vagina or uterus with a syringe or catheter rather than through intercourse.
 AI is used in cases there are sperm-cervical mucus interaction issues, if sexual performance is an issue, to help maximize the potential for non-optimal semen, or when using donor sperm.

 FertilitySmarts explains Artificial Insemination (AI)